No need to turn the oven on to make this easy and delicious Asian-style Stuffed Bell Peppers. Completely gluten-free!

 1 teaspoon gluten-free Oyster sauce, or to taste

 In a cast iron or any deep and large cooking pan, heat the tomato sauce and the water.
 Season with soy and oyster sauce, sugar and a little salt and pepper.
 Adjust the seasoning to your taste.
 Try to achieve a balance between sweetness, saltiness and tartness.
 Simmer the sauce while you prepare the bell peppers.

 Rinse and dry the bell peppers.
 Cut the tops off and remove the seeds.
 You may need to taper the bottom of the peppers to ensure that they stand.

 Fill the bell peppers with the ground meat mixture up to the top and more if you wish.

-Place the peppers inside the cast iron casserole and cook on gentle simmer for about 30 minutes or until the peppers are fully cooked through and tender.
+Place the peppers inside the cast-iron casserole and cook on a gentle simmer for about 30 minutes or until the peppers are fully cooked through and tender.

 Spoon the sauce on the peppers and serve them with steamed rice on the side.
 Yum!
 Truly Pinoy!

 If you like what you see and wish to receive updates on new recipes, feel free to join our site or like us on